Elekester/Starlit-Village/Catching Up.md

 ## Item Enhancement and Limit Break

 ## Augmenting

+As Ran says before heading to Mt.
+Magnus, "Battle Power is nothing more than a rough assessment."
+Its actually not too hard to reach the BP necessary for the endgame and still be very underpowered.

 As a rule of thumb, Potency is king.
 When deciding which augments to add to your gear, always pick the augment that increases the Stat Potency of the weapon you use.
 Increasing potency is a raw increase in your damage.